sritharun242004/Complaint-Registration-App/README.md

-# Support Desk 🎟️
+# Complaint Registration System  🎟️

-Welcome to the Support Desk project!
+Welcome to the Complaint Registration System!
 This application is designed to help users create and manage support tickets.
 It includes both a frontend built with React and Vite, and a backend built with Express and MongoDB.

 ## Table of Contents 📚